In this comparison of KiwiCo Atlas vs. Little Passports, I show you everything my kids liked and disliked about each subscription.

 - Better stories – While I said KiwiCo had slightly better projects for kids, Little Passports definitely has the better story.
 Each box included pin pals that bring your kids on an adventure in their letters.
 I love the immersion this brings, and you can see the level of detail and effort Little Passports gives in these subscription boxes.

 These are just a few significant reasons for choosing one over the other in our comparison.
 You can find my detailed hands-on review of Little Passports here.

-Looking at the pros and cons, I give the slight edge to Little Passports.
+Looking at the pros and cons, I give a slight edge to Little Passports.
 You can find more detail about Little Passports on their site here.

 Subscription Cost Comparison